broxus/octusbridge-solana-docs/Relays round loading.md

 6. Relays are voting for it using `Bridge` program and proposal address.
 7. If voting is completed, `Bridge` stores in PDA new round relays info.

-### New round relay proposal
+### New round relays proposal

-New round relay proposal is an account containing following:
+New round relays proposal is an account containing following:
 * New relays addresses (public keys)
 * Round TTL
 * Round number